dmrey01/Project4-House-Prediction/README.md

 ### Test Dataset Analysis

-The test.csv dataset includes data on **1,459 properties with the same 80 features** as in the train.csv dataset (excluding SalePrice).
+The test dataset includes data on **1,459 properties with the same 80 features** as in the train dataset (excluding *SalePrice*).
 Here are some key observations:

 **General Structure**
 - **Total Entries:** 1,459

 - **Total Features:** 80 (one less than the train set due to the absence of the target variable SalePrice).

-**Data Completeness**
-Missing Data: As with the train dataset, there are several features with missing values:
-LotFrontage: 227 missing values.
-Alley: 1,352 missing values (indicating similar absence of alley access as in the train set).
-MasVnrType and MasVnrArea: Missing in 16 and 15 entries respectively.
-BsmtQual, BsmtCond, BsmtExposure, BsmtFinType1, BsmtFinType2: Each feature has roughly 40-45 missing entries, similar to the train set.
-Categorical and Numeric Distribution
-Many features are categorical and will require encoding for analysis or modeling.
-Numeric features show a similar range and distribution as the training set, suggesting consistency across both datasets.

 ### Summary and Insights